nsierraj/git-demo/README.md

 ## Website Contents

-Heare the files in the wensite
+Here the files in the wensite
 1. index.html